 If you’re feeling overwhelmed, the info overload is already wreaking havoc on your emotional and physical well-being.
 It’s a clue that your sympathetic nervous system — aka your fight-or-flight response — is activated and working overtime.

 For now, maybe adopt Tim Ferriss’ “low-information diet.”
 Get only the intel you need and nothing more.
 An hour-by-hour rundown of each new death, economic dip, or supply shortage isn’t necessary.
 Press the power-off button, take a deep breath, and return to equilibrium.

 Stay calm for the benefit of your loved ones, who may follow your example.

 Up until this weekend at the hospital, I was one of those people who would say, “I’m fine.
 Everyone is overreacting.”

 It’s a legit survival instinct (just like panic), but by pretending we’re peachy-keen, all we’re doing is building up walls between ourselves and other people.
 We’re already in isolation — we don’t need that too.
 Let’s all recognize that there’s no shame in feeling the world’s undercurrent of anxiety.
 It’s completely normal.

 You’re not a hero for pretending it isn’t there — you’re a hero for admitting it is.

 During these strange times, in our runs to the grocery store and gas station, let’s abandon our conventional greetings and platitudes.
-Instead, make actual eye contact and say to the person behind the counter, “Thank you for being here.”
+Instead, make real eye contact with the person behind the counter and say, “Thank you for being here.”